SmithsonianWorkshops/Genome_Skimming_Workshop_LAB_2024/Section 6 - Assembly QC and Download Data/README.md

 **Don't forget that you will need to create `data/results/bowtie2/SRRxxxx` and `data/results/bwa/SRRxxxx` first.**

 ### Downloading Data from Hydra
-We are going to download a significant amount of data for further analyses on our laptops.
-Using FileZilla, download the following data:
+We are going to download some data for further analyses on our laptops.
+First, make a directory for each subfolder, label SRRxxxx.
+Using FileZilla, download the following data for each sample into it's respective folder:
 1. Mitofinder Final_Results folder
-2. GetOrganelle Results
+2. GetOrganelle Contig file
+3. SPAdes contig.fasta
-3. QUAST results
+4. QUAST results
-4. BWA Results
-5. Bowtie2 Results
+5. BWA .sam file
+6. Bowtie2 .bam file